jito-foundation/jito-stake-unstake-reference/README.md

     yarn install
     ```

+    Note: The `@jito-foundation/stake-deposit-interceptor-sdk` package is installed from npm.

 3. (Optional) Set up environment variables:
     Create a `.env.local` file in the root directory.
 You can specify a custom Mainnet RPC endpoint if needed:
     ```